Noah-KS/Counter-JS/README.md

 ### ✅ 5 & 6.
 Form Validation with Progress Bar
 - **Description**: A sign-up form with checks in place and responsive color change feedback.
 Also has a progress bar based on the number of inputs completed.

-### ⚡ 7 & 8.
+### ✅ 7 & 8.
 COVID Statistics Database
-- **Description**: An interactive database using AJAX to aggregate real-time COVID-19 statistics from a global COVID-19 API.
+- **Description**: An interactive database using AJAX (JS) & AXIOS to make HTTP requests to aggregate real-time COVID-19 statistics from a global COVID-19 API.
 Includes every country's population, active cases, total confirmed cases, deaths, and mortality rate.
 Contains searching and sorting functionality.

-### 🔴 9 & 10.
+### ⚡ 9 & 10.
 Menu Ordering Website
+- **Description**: